mb1mba/caching-proxy-server/README.md

 ## Overview
 This project implements a caching proxy server CLI tool built with Deno and Oak.
 The proxy server forwards requests to an origin server, caches the responses, and serves subsequent identical requests from the cache to improve performance and reduce load on the origin server.

-Note: This is a side project and is not intended for production use.
+**Note**: This is a side project and is not intended for production use.

 ## Features
 - Starts a caching proxy server on a specified port.
 - Forwards requests to an origin server and caches responses.